cachho/repo-loader/README.md

 gptrepo  # now output.txt should appear in the current directory
 ```

-This tool concatenates through all the files in teh repo and adds ai prompts which can be used for chat gpt conversations.
+This tool concatenates through all the files in the repo and adds ai prompts which can be used for chat gpt conversations.

+Simply open up the file, copy and paste it into the chat gpt window and then ask your question about the code.

 This will be particularly useful when chat gpt4-32k is released.
 Right now this will only work on very small repos.